agrc/status-page/site/content/incidents/ssl-update.md

 The update will need a reboot which is scheduled for Thursday, February 28th at 6:30AM MST.
 If there are any issues,

 1. The changes will be rolled back
-1. Another reboot will apply the changes
 1. We will address the issues
 1. The update will be rescheduled for a later date

 The only interruption you should experience is a short outage of serving html, javascript, and css from our web server.
-The duration will be as long as it takes for the machine to reboot; This is on average 1-5 minutes.
 Websites like gis.utah.gov, api.mapserv.utah.gov, discover, and the map services on mapserv.utah.gov will not be affected during the update.